akashverma07/demo-ecom/README.md

 ## Terminus

 Terminus is our demo ecommerce site for Permutive.
 It's a static store made up of 12 different products.
+This branch uses `permutive.query` to determine whether the user meets the criteria of a segment, then shows an email capture overlay when they leave the page.

-## Getting Started with Query State
+## Getting Started

 1. Download the Branch